 When making a fire damage insurance claim, you need to be prepared to give full details of the incident that led to the fire or flood and an estimate of the cost of the fire and flood clean up.
-Call Charles Piton Ltd (CPL) first to help you assess the damage.
+Call CPL t/a Rainbow International (CPL t/a Rainbow International) first to help you assess the damage.
 It’s essential that you get a reference number from your insurer and name the first time you call, especially if the person you are speaking to can’t help you.
 Make sure you have your insurance policy number, name, address and mobile telephone number to hand before you call.
-If you are uncertain about what to say, you can speak to CPL first to get a quote day or night 365 days per year.
+If you are uncertain about what to say, you can speak to CPL t/a Rainbow International first to get a quote day or night 365 days per year.
 We are experts in helping businesses with fire damage claims and flood damage restoration and will help you put your claim in writing if necessary.

 You must check your insurance policy is in date before you need to claim on an annual or six monthly basis and don’t rely on reminders from your insurers.
-If the incident involves broken glass, this should be removed and replaced without delay by telephoning Charles Piton Ltd’s emergency number or a 24 hour per day business insurance hotline.
+If the incident involves broken glass, this should be removed and replaced without delay by telephoning CPL t/a Rainbow International’s emergency number or a 24 hour per day business insurance hotline.

 You must inform your insurer if you have an emergency at your premises which:

 - Puts your health or your employees health at risk;

 - Creates a risk of damage to your premises or property;